AllSky7 Sensor Board Manual (Rev 1.1)

 }

-Most of the attributes are self-explanatory. direction and velocity are measures from the GPS sensor in case the camera is moving. utcdate and utctime are the time when the get_sensor HTTP request was received by the decide, accurate to ~1ms. satellites are the number of satellites used for the GPS solution and hdop the horizontal dilution of precision, a measure of the quality of the signal. accuracy translates the hdop value to low, medium or high accuracy.
+Most of the attributes are self-explanatory. insensortype and outsensortype are the type of temperature and humidity sensor installed inside and outside the camera. pm2.5, pm10 and sqm are air and sky quality parameters which are populated if the corresponding sensors are installed. direction and velocity are measures from the GPS sensor in case the camera is moving. utcdate and utctime are the time when the get_sensor HTTP request was received by the decide, accurate to ~1ms. satellites are the number of satellites used for the GPS solution and hdop the horizontal dilution of precision, a measure of the quality of the signal. accuracy translates the hdop value to low, medium or high accuracy.

 Monitoring and Logging